87% Chance of a Kamala Win? Here’s How to Prepare...

 And from what I’m hearing, investors are already getting nervous…

-Yesterday, a colleague said she recently called her broker about a routine question about her IRA.
+Earlier this week, a colleague said she recently called her broker for a routine question about her IRA.
 He immediately asked, “Are you calling me to move your money out of the markets?”

 He went on to say he’d had a deluge of such calls over recent days due to fears of election chaos.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.